 Black seed oil (Nigella sativa), also known as black cumin, has been used for centuries in both Ayurveda and Unani medicine.
 It is slightly warming but far gentler on the system than oregano oil.
 It nourishes the tissues, supports digestion, and is especially effective in regulating vata and kapha doshas.

-In Ayurveda, combining heating herbs like oregano with more stabilising ones like black seed helps avoid aggravating the system.
+In Ayurveda, combining heating herbs like oregano with more stabilizing ones like black seed helps avoid aggravating the system.
 Oregano clears and stimulates, while black seed oil grounds, soothes, and supports recovery.
-Their combination is what makes this blend so potent and effective as it offers both cleansing and rejuvenating qualities.
+Their combination is what makes this blend so potent and effective, as it offers both cleansing and rejuvenating qualities.

 How to Use Oregano Oil (the Ayurvedic Way)

 Topical Use: Always dilute before applying to the skin.
-Use for fungal conditions, chest congestion, or localised inflammation.
+Use for fungal conditions, chest congestion, or localized inflammation.

 Steam Inhalation: Add a few drops to a bowl of hot water, cover your head with a towel, and breathe deeply.
 This is particularly effective for clearing sinuses and calming the mind.